adammbaker/ristra/README.md

 1. Run `python manage.py createsuperuser` and enter your own credentials.

 # The format of Ristra
-Ristra is intended to be used by non-profits who are assisting individuals released by ICE and who need assistance traveling to their destination.
+Ristra is intended to be used by non-profit entities who are assisting individuals released by ICE and who need assistance traveling to their destination.

 ## User accounts
 User accounts are required for using this site.
 Accounts are free to sign up for and they determine your abilities.